antoine-coulon/skott/README.md

 ✅ Metadata collection for each traversed node (file size, view dependencies towards Node.js builtin modules and npm third-party libraries)

-✅ Node.js binary and JSON modules are excluded by default

 ✅ Generate static files including raw JSON, [mermaid-js](https://github.com/mermaid-js/mermaid) diagrams (.svg, .png, .md) representing your project's graph directly generated from the CLI.

 `skott` can be used either via its CLI or JavaScript API.
 It can either build the project graph using an entrypoint file or build it starting from the current root directory and recursively traverse all directories/folders.
 Currently, supported files are **.js, .jsx, .cjs, .mjs, .ts, .tsx**. **skott does not rely on module systems for path resolution**, it will resolve `require/import` no matter the configuration.

 ## Getting started

 This is a quick start, **please check the [complete documentation at the skott package level](https://github.com/antoine-coulon/skott/tree/main/packages/skott#readme)** to see more.
+There are also some **[examples available there](https://github.com/antoine-coulon/skott/blob/main/packages/skott/examples/api.ts)**.

 Install `skott` from npm using whatever package manager you like: